 - Runs months on 8 AAs; simple menu anyone can operate.

 Every camera line needs cheap workhorses for inventory duty, and the A3S is the best $60 camera we’ve tested.
 The Sony sensor punches far above the price, the no-glow flash won’t light up your fence line, and build quality is a clear cut above the sea of $35 Amazon specials.
 You give up cellular, the plastic latch feels budget, and warranty support is email-only — but for covering water sources, secondary trails, or a garden raider investigation, buy two of these instead of one mid-tier camera.
-It’s also our budget pick for no-glow trail cameras.
+It’s also our budget pick for no-glow trail cameras, and it heads up our full cheap trail camera roundup if you’re shopping the sub-$100 tier.
+GardePro also sells a WiFi lineup and a newer cellular X-series beyond the A3S — see our full best GardePro trail camera rankings if you want to stick with the brand.

 5. Reconyx HyperFire 2 — Best Premium (Buy Once, Cry Once)